autobib/nucleo-picker/README.md

    Instead of writing your data structure to a string, passing it to `fzf`, and then parsing the resulting match string back into your data structure, directly obtain the original data structure when matching is complete.
 4. **Don't spend time debugging terminal rendering edge cases.**
    Out-of-the-box, `nucleo-picker` handles terminal rendering subtleties such as *multiline rendering*, *double-width Unicode*, *automatic overflow scrollthrough*, and *grapheme-aware query input* so you don't have to.
+5. **Support advanced uses cases using events.**
+   `nucleo-picker` exposes a fully-featured event system which can be used to drive the picker.
+   This lets you *customize keybindings*, support *interactive restarts*, or more complex cases by implementing the `EventSource` trait.

 ## Features
 - [Highly optimized matching](https://github.com/helix-editor/nucleo).